Dr. Kristen CvancaraPage address: https://www.mnsu.edu/cmst/faculty/cvancara.html

 Interpersonal communication and social influence, use of verbal aggression to gain compliance among close relationship partners, sibling communication patterns, relationship between family communication patterns and bullying experiences in school.

 Undergraduate and Graduate-level courses: Interpersonal Communication, Research Methods, Communication Theory, Family Communication, Persuasion Theory, Organizational Communication.
-Undergraduate-level courses: Small Group Communication, Nonverbal Communication, Public Speaking, Introduction to Communication Studies, Professional Communication and Interviewing, Senior Seminar (Capstone course), Honors Interpersonal Communication
+Undergraduate-level courses: Small Group Communication, Nonverbal Communication, Public Speaking, Introduction to Communication Studies, Intercultural Communication, Leadership & Interpersonal Communication (Honors), Senior Seminar (Capstone course).

 Examples of Publications

 Cvancara, K. (2017).
 Optimizing how we teach research methods.
 Communication Teacher, 31, 35-40.

 Cvancara, K., Youngvorst, L., Otto, V., & Brown, C. (2016).
 Testing role models’ differential effect on use of aggressive compliance gaining strategies.
 Communication Quarterly, 64, 36-54.

 Pörhölä, M., Cowie, H., Cvancara, K., Kaal, E., Myers, C-A., Tampere, K., & Torres, B. (2016).
 Cross-Cultural Comparisons of Bullying Among University Students: Perspectives from Argentina, Estonia and Finland, United Kingdom and United States.
 In H. Cowie & C.-A. Myers (Eds.).
 Bullying Among University Students (pp. 127-141).
 London: Routledge.

 Cvancara, K. E. (2010).
 Essay Review of Contemporary Leadership and Intercultural Communication Competence.
 Journal of Women in Educational Leadership, 8, 167-175.